cormiertyshawn895/Retroactive/README.md

 💡 Tip:

 - If some RAW photos still show up as "*Unsupported Image Format*" after reprocessing, repeat the process above to reprocess all photos again.
 In other words, you may need to reprocess all photos twice.

 ---

+### Compatibility with macOS Catalina 10.15.4 or later

+If you have installed iTunes with previous versions of Retroactive, authenticating with Apple Music, iTunes Store, or App Store may fail in iTunes (11571 and -42408) after updating to macOS Catalina 10.15.4 or later.

+This issue has been fixed in Retroactive 1.5 and later.
+To resolve this issue, you need to [download and re-install iTunes with the latest version of Retroactive](https://github.com/cormiertyshawn895/Retroactive/releases).

+---